 Time for MNA to achieve GWPS is currently unknown and would require additional studies.
-Published and unpublished case histories for arsenic, and by inference cobalt, suggest that MNA would take 2 decades or more to achieve GWPS.
-However, the timeframe at the Site may be less because of the source control measures (dewatering, consolidation, and capping) and the fact that groundwater monitoring data for arsenic and cobalt are only slightly above the GWPS.
+Published and unpublished case histories for arsenic, and by inference cobalt and lithium, suggest that MNA would take 2 decades or more to achieve groundwater protection standards.
+However, the timeframe at the Site may be less because of the source control measures (dewatering, consolidation, and capping).